-Study of the structure and function of human anatomy, including the neuroendocrine, integumentary, musculoskeletal, digestive, urinary, reproductive, respiratory, and circulatory systems.
+The lab provides a hands-on learning experience for the exploration of human system components and basic physiology.
+Systems to be studied include integumentary, skeletal, muscular, nervous and special senses.
 Content may be either integrated or specialized.
 Three laboratory hours per week.
 Prerequisite: None.
 Co-requisite: BIOL 2301.
 Lab Fee: \$24